godaddy/breakdancer/README.md

 console.log(breakpoints.breakpoint) // palm
 ```

-### compareWidth()
+### compare()

-Returns the difference between the current width and the given breakpoint.
-This
+Returns the difference between the current window and the given breakpoint in
-can be used to check if the window is "greater" than a breakpoint.
-If either the
+the given dimension.
+This can be used to check if the window is "greater" than a
-given breakpoint or the given attribute do not exist, a `TypeError` will be thrown.
+breakpoint.
+If either the given breakpoint or the given attribute do not exist,
+a `TypeError` will be thrown.

 ```js
 var breakpoints = new Breakdancer([{